Biography of

 View artwork

 In 1995 he left advertising so he could dedicate himself exclusively to painting.
 Since then his art has been exhibited in galleries across the country.
-He has had exhibitions in Calgary’s Glenbow Museum, the National Musuem of Science and Technology in Ottawa, with the Alberta Society of Artists, the Ontario Society of Artists, the Burnaby Print Show, Young Contempories of Canada, the Red River Exhibition, Calgary Stampede and Exhibition, and has been exhibited extensively in galleries across Western Canada.
-Since 1987 he has had 10 individual shows, most of which sold out, and his paintings are presently available in three different Canadian galleries.
+He had exhibitions in Calgary’s Glenbow Museum, the National Museum of Science and Technology in Ottawa, with the Alberta Society of Artists, the Ontario Society of Artists, the Burnaby Print Show, Young Contemporaries of Canada, the Red River Exhibition, Calgary Stampede and Exhibition, and had been exhibited extensively in galleries across Western Canada.
+From 1987 he had 10 individual shows, most of which sold out, and his paintings were available in three different Canadian galleries.
 His work appears in the collections of many corporations, NHL hockey teams, NHL players, and hundreds of individuals.